shivadityajatar/Project-9-Honeypot/README.md

 ## Any issues you encountered

 The issues I encountered were mostly related to setting up of the the Virtual Machines.
 Since this assignment was somewhat abstract, I faced a lot of issues, such as nginx page showing (MHN homepage not loaded), no traffic on the Attack page, unable to download files, issues setting up, etc.
 I had to manually install a package `$ sudo pip install hpfeeds-threatstream==1.1` while SSH'd into the admin VM.
-Also I had to reset the VM multiple time and add additional firewall rules.
+Also I had to reset the VM multiple times and add additional firewall rules.
 After multiple attempts and installing mhn 2-3 times I was able to solve the issues eventually and run it successfully.

 ## Data Collected